build-week-tripsplit/Back-End/README.md

 }
 ```

-Returns: an object with a message and authentication token.
+Returns: an object with a welcome message, authentication token, and user info.
 Save this token to local storage (or similar).
 This token will be required for all HTTP requests below (protected endpoints).

 ```javascript
 {